 '''

-vxedit -rf rm volume name
+vxedit -rf rm volume_name

 '''

-10. Remove any disks that have become free (have no subdisks defined on them) by removing volumes from VxVM control.
-To check if there are still some subdisks remaining on a particular disk, use the following command:
+10. Remove any disks that have become free (those having no subdisks defined on them) by removing the volumes from VERITAS Volume Manager control.

+To check if there are still some subdisks remaining on a particular disk, use the command: